asu-iris/course_robotics/lec11-nik/nik.md

 $$\dot{\boldsymbol{e}}_{P}=\dot{\boldsymbol{p}}_{d}-\dot{\boldsymbol{p}}_{e} .$$

-However, the problem arises when we define the end-effector orientation error.
-In the following, let's consider the typical Euler-Angles representations and its error definition.
+When we define the end-effector orientation error, we use Euler-Angles representation for end-effector orientation.

-## Euler-Angles Error

 The orientation error using Euler angles is

 $$\boldsymbol{e}_{O}=\boldsymbol{\phi}_{d}-\boldsymbol{\phi}_{e}(\boldsymbol{q})$$